livelace/gosquito/docs/plugins/input/twitter.md

 ### Description:

-**twitter** input plugin is for data gathering from Twitter channels.
+**twitter** input plugin is intended for data gathering from Twitter channels.

 ### Data structure: